MohitGupta0123/Study_Tracker/readme.md

 ---

 A beautiful and personalized 📈 **Study Progress Dashboard** built using **Streamlit** with secure authentication.
-Designed for students preparing for GATE or any exam — to track daily goals, visualize subject-wise progress, and maintain consistency using real data, session-wise scheduling, and performance metrics.
+Designed for students preparing for any exam — to track daily goals, visualize subject-wise progress, and maintain consistency using real data, session-wise scheduling, and performance metrics.

 ---